GlebBatykov/minerva/README.md

 In order to use a logger to a file, we also need to use `FileLoggerAgent`.

-Consider an example of configuring bloggers, as well as agents to use `FileLogger`.
+Consider an example of configuring loggers, as well as agents to use `FileLogger`.

 Configuration of loggers: